roSievers/elm-sweeper/README.md

 ### Elm Sweeper has

+  - A “literate” mode mixing tutorial text and playable levels.
   - Arbitrary level size
   - Ability to fade out all numbers, not only flowers and rows.
 (Which is really the reason this whole project got started.)